lelaboratoire/rethink-prs-ms/manuscript.md

 Although MRS captures the improvements of MB-MDR in reporting polygenic risk profiles, there are three primary limitations.
 First, MRS has not been applied to real-world data.
-Although we compensated the lack of real data with a diverse, unbiased set of simulated datasets, a future study analyzing real-world data will prove beneficial to quantify the new MRS model's utility in practice.
+Although we compensated the lack of real data with a diverse set of simulated datasets, a future study analyzing real-world data will prove beneficial to quantify the new MRS model's utility in practice.
 Second, accounting for epistasis, in principle, is largely more computationally expensive compared to investigating solely main effects.
 Therefore, even with fast and efficient software, pre-selecting the variants (e.g. based on specific pathways or prior knowledge) will prove beneficial for accurate MRS computing when analyzing datasets containing a larger number of variants.
 However, we hope the promising preliminary results will open the doors to future approaches that encompass main and interaction effects and improve scalability.